neomura/js-command-line-helpers/readme.md

 console.log(JSON.stringify(parsed, null, 2));
 ```

-the following may occur:
+The following may occur:

-#### help
+#### Help

-if the command line arguments include the text "-h", "--help" or "/?", the
-process will exit with code 0 and help similar to the following will be written
+If the command line arguments include the text "-h", "--help" or "/?", the process will exit with code 0 and help similar to the following will be written to stdout:
-to stdout:

 ```
 example name - example help text